 You can then go up the hill heading north to reach the church at the top of the hill.

 At the church, grab the Church of Pilgrimage site of grace and the Sacred Tear next to a nearby statue.
 Here you can take a short break and speak with Melina at the site of grace, before heading back out for some grave robbing in the cemetery west of the church to grab the Gilded Iron Shield.
+If you found the Prophecy Painting in Stormveil Castle already, you can go to the northern tip of the cliffs here to find the painter spirit, who’ll drop the Warhawk Ashes.
 Once you’re disturbing the dead, head southwest to the Tombsward Ruins.

 What you’re looking for here, is a staircase leading underground.
 The good news is that it’s not hidden, the bad news is that it’s well defended.
 In the underground room, you will find two enemies that have both dangerous ranged attacks, and are equally as much of a threat in melee combat.
 Defeating them will allow you to proceed through the room and access the room with a chest containing the Winged Scythe.